textpattern/textpattern-toolbelt/README.md

 ## Textpattern release build process

-To bundle up a development version of Textpattern for general release, the following process should be followed to ensure smooth continued development.
+To prepare a development version of Textpattern for production release, this process should be followed to ensure smooth continued development.

 #### Notes